chalmersplasmatheory/FIKA/README.md

     - `print_every_par_spectrum`

        Specifies how often the information about the calculation progress will be written into a standard output.
-The number specifies the number of particles processed after which the output will be printed.
+The number specifies the new number of particles processed after which the output will be printed.
 Example:

           print_every_par_spectrum  = 200